Welcome to today's edition of the Rush 24-7 podcast.

 Because he was born in Canada.

-Was happens to be a problem, folks.
+Happens to be a problem, folks.

 You watch.

-It's actually a story from some, I can't remember what I put in various stacks.
+I can't remember what I put in various stacks.

 This is my bad here today.

-Keep trying to keep things organized, but it's uh story out of Illinois.
+Keep trying to keep things organized.

-Some legal authority might be the Supreme Court, the election board, somebody in Illinois has proclaimed Cruz entirely legal.
+Some legal authority, might be the Supreme Court, the election board, somebody in Illinois has proclaimed Cruz entirely legal.

 He is a full-fledged American citizen.

-Rahm Emanuel has proclaimed that Ted Cruz is an American and he's legally a citizen and he can run for president and so forth.
+The point is that a court in liberal Democrat Illinois, the home of the godfather, Rah Emmanuel, has proclaimed that Ted Cruz is an American and he's legally a citizen and he can run for president and so forth.

-So not that there was ever any real doubt about it, but uh that doesn't mean that the Democrats won't go after Cruz in a lawsuit.
+So not that there was ever any real doubt about it, but that doesn't mean that the Democrats won't go after Cruz in a lawsuit.

-I mean, there are lawsuits on Obama even now that uh that he was born on Mars, and this whole thing is just an alien game, you know, Area 51, Roswell, New Mexico, and so forth.
+And this whole thing is just an alien game, you know, Area 51, Roswell, New Mexico, and so forth.

-Uh it's not gonna stop anything.
+It's not going to stop anything.

-I mean, Mrs. Clinton may be indicted, it's not gonna stop her.
+I mean, Mrs. Clinton may be indicted.

-Crazy Bernie might be committed, it isn't gonna stop him.
+Crazy Bernie might be committed.

 But now we continue on with the audio soundbites.